gitandy/DragonLog/doc/EN_20_FIRST_START.md

 At first start DragonLog opens the settings dialog for you.
 You should configure at least your callsign, name and locator for a sufficient experience.

-To select a default QTH/locator go to the `QTH & Rig` tab and add your first QTH and locator e.g. `Koblenz (JO30si)`.
+To select a default QTH/locator go to the `Listings` tab and add your first QTH and locator e.g. `Koblenz (JO30si)`.

 Before you can start to log QSOs a database has to be selected.